willfindlay/adaptivesec-F2020/journal/07-oct-6th.md

 most susceptible.
 On the other hand, I was not at all surprised to learn that Windows users are more susceptible than users of other operating systems.

+I disagree with the metrics used in the study to define "computer experts".
+Instead, I think what they are really identifying is computer users of average or above average competence.
+I posit that the distribution of expertise vs infection risk is actually more like a bell curve and populations on either end of the tail would have very low infection risk.
+That is to say, the "computer experts" identified in this study would actually be toward the middle of such a curve --- just competent enough to get themselves in a whole lot of trouble, but not necessarily knowledgeable enough to know better.

 ## Other Project Updates

 - Been building out the bibliography for my literature review this week